-In similar vein to Hand 4 of this series, we should follow the rule of second player plays low when defending.
+In similar vein to Hand 4 of this series, we should follow the "rule" of second hand low when defending.
 Nothing can be gained by rushing in with the A. Where's the fire?

-So we play low, allowing dummy's ♠K to score, and a low Diamond is played from the table to declarer's ♠Q, with partner also abiding by the principle of second player plays low.
+So we play low, allowing dummy's \bigstar K to score, and a low Diamond is played from the table to declarer's \blacklozenge Q, with partner also abiding by the principle of second hand low.

 Determined, declarer tries another low Club from hand.
-Is it time to hop up with the ♣A just yet?
+Is it time to hop up with the A just yet?

 No!
 We should strain every sinew not to put Aces on low cards.
-They are designed to kill honours, not collect Twos, Threes and Fours.
+They are designed to kill honors, not collect Twos, Threes and Fours.

-If declarer holds the ♣Q (as he does here) then by grabbing the ♣A we would allow him three winners.
-Look what happens when we play another low Club - declarer calls for dummy's ♣J as partner discards.
+If declarer holds the $\bigstar J$ (as he does here) then by grabbing the $\bigstar A$ we would allow him three winners.
+Look what happens when we play another low Club - declarer calls for dummy's $\bigstar Q$ as partner discards.